acmoles/portfolio/portfolio/projects/stompy-robot.md

 We worked in the Unity game engine, enabling us to target all major platforms.
 Our guiding principle was touch-centricity.
 Mobile games of the time often borrowed existing interaction models, such as on-screen joysticks or pointers.
 We wanted to play to the strengths of touch.

 <p>
 The studio's breakthrough success was with development tools, rather than games.
-The insights gained building games enabled us to identify valuable workflow improvements in coding and debugging. <a href="https://assetstore.unity.com/packages/tools/gui/srdebugger-console-tools-on-device-27688" target="blank">SRDebugger</a> is still available on the Unity Asset Store. <Content-ModalLink label="Spaced">
+The insights gained building games enabled us to identify valuable workflow improvements in coding and debugging. <a href="https://assetstore.unity.com/packages/tools/gui/srdebugger-console-tools-on-device-27688" target="_blank" rel="noopener noreferrer">SRDebugger</a> is still available on the Unity Asset Store. <Content-ModalLink label="Spaced">
 <template v-slot:modal>

 <Content-ImageFrames-SquareImagesRow :content="true" :images="[